 Groundwater Recharge Processes

 David Boutt provides expert commentary on issues related to groundwater and hydrology.
+He is especially interested in how lithium mining affects water quality.
 He has been featured in publication including the Boston Globe and ScienceNews.

 Boutt's work focuses on how water becomes groundwater and the sub-surface processes that impact it along its journey.
 This includes understanding how groundwater contributes to streamflow generation and springs.
 He also works to understand how much water is available for a region at a given time in geologic history and where the source the source of this water is located.

 He is also a member of the Climate Science Advisory Panel through the new Massachusetts Office of Climate Science, charged with providing expertise on statewide climate science and future projections used to inform state and local climate adaptation planning and projects.

 New Mexico Institute of Mining and Technology,: Ph.D., Hydrology